willcodeforcoffee/docker-rails-react/README.md

 So by replacing the `image` section with a `build` section we've changed "frontend" from using an `image` to a built Dockerfile.

-We've also added a `command` that will run `yarn start` starting the React development server.
+We've also added a `command` that will run `yarn install` then `yarn start` starting the React development server.

 Finally we mapped `ports` from `3000` on the container to `4000` on the host server.
 We can use Docker networking to map a container port to an entirely different port on the host.
 This is useful when you're running more than one service.
 For example in future steps we'll create a Rails app and Rails also likes to default to port 3000.